turnkeylinux-apps/tkldev/docs/appliance/buildcode-directories.md

 ======================================

-This page provides an overview of the contents of a both an appliance git repository and the common (shared) build code git repospitory.
+This page provides an overview of the contents of a both an appliance git repository and the common (shared) build code git repository.
 They are displayed as a file tree which hopefully makes it easy to see.

 Formatting explanation